Azure-Samples/cassandra-mi-client-configurator/README.md

 # Azure Managed Instance for Apache Cassandra Client Configurator

-The Azure  Client configurator is a tool designed to assist you in configuring a hybrid cluster and simplifying the migration process to Azure Managed Instance for Apache Cassandra.
+The Azure  Client configurator is a tool designed to assist you in configuring a hybrid cluster and simplifying the migration process to [Azure Managed Instance for Apache Cassandra](https://learn.microsoft.com/azure/managed-instance-apache-cassandra/introduction).
 If you currently have on-premises datacenters or are operating in a self-hosted environment, you can leverage Azure Managed Instance for Apache Cassandra to seamlessly incorporate additional datacenters into your cluster while effectively maintaining them.

 ## Prerequisites

 * Ensure that both the Azure Managed Instance and on-premises Cassandra cluster are located on the same virtual network.
-If not, it will be necessary to establish network peering.
+If not, it will be necessary to establish network peering or other means of connectivity (e.g. express route).
-* The cluster name for both the Managed cluster and local cluster should be the same.
+* The cluster name for both the Managed cluster and local cluster must be the same.
         * In the cassandra.yaml file ensure the storage port is set to 7001 and  the cluster name is same as the managed cluster:

  ```bash